Venus Makes Trouble

 Venus Makes Trouble is a 1937 American comedy film directed by Gordon Wiles and starring James Dunn, Patricia Ellis and Astrid Allwyn.
 It was produced and distributed by Columbia Pictures as a second feature.

-Synopsis
+Plot

-The plot revolves around the schemes of fast-talking publicity man Buzz Martin, from dropping fake money from an airplane, to betting on turtle races, to selling swampland for real estate, which eventually lands him in front of a grand jury.
+Fast-talking publicity man Buzz Martin is involved in multiple schemes, including dropping fake money from an airplane, to betting on turtle races, to selling swampland for real estate, which eventually lands him in front of a grand jury.